-After the success of its inaugural edition in 2019, the second edition of the AMR Course will take place from 8:30am on Monday, November 1 to 4:00pm on Friday, November 5, 2021 at the Les Pensières Center for Global Health.
+After the success of its inaugural edition in 2019, the 2nd and 3rd editions in 2021 and 2022, the 4th edition of the AMR Course will take place from 8:30am on Monday, November 6 to 5:00pm on Friday, November 10, 2023 at the Les Pensières Center for Global Health.

 Antimicrobial resistance (AMR) is a growing global public health menace that threatens the prevention and treatment of bacterial diseases.
 The AMR-Global Action Plan (GAP) by WHO (World Health Organization) and One Health global strategy consider fostering awareness and understanding on antimicrobial resistance to be a priority and essential for the adoption, deployment and implementation of country AMR-National Action Plans (AMR-NAPs).

 To support this critical effort, the Mérieux Foundation and the Université de Paris Cité have joined their expertise and capacities to support the AMR-GAP by designing a course to address concretely -from plan to action- the five objectives of the AMR-WHO-GAP.
 Together, the Mérieux Foundation and Université de Paris Cité propose a residential intensive training course on AMR in a One Health perspective, principally targeting audiences from low- and middle-income countries.

 The course advocates for the value of the One Health approach to fight against AMR, and builds capacity for critical decision-making in the developing world through education, partnerships and networks.

 The program is based on the five WHO-AMR-GAP objectives (one objective per day):

 - Day 1: The role of antibiotics and current challenges: improving awareness and understanding of antimicrobial resistance

 - Day 2: Strengthening knowledge and evidence through monitoring & surveillance

 - Day 4: Optimizing the use of antimicrobial medicines in human and animal health